ashwin417/ashwin417/README.md

 ### Hi there 👋

 ### This is R Ashwin!
-- 🌱 I’m currently Studying Computer Science Engineering At CEC.
+- 🌱 I’m currently pursueing BTech Computer Science Engineering At CEC.
+- 🌱 A Pentester Newbie and A Part-Time Programmer

 ![](https://komarev.com/ghpvc/?username=ashwin417&color=blueviolet)